Captain Phil H. Bucklew - A Lifetime of Service

-The mission of the Xavier University Student Veterans Center is to provide personalized world-class support to enhance the educational experience of Veterans and military-affiliated students that results in unconditional success in the classroom and beyond.
+The mission of the Xavier University Veteran and Military Family Center is to provide personalized world-class support to enhance the educational experience of Veterans and military-affiliated students that results in unconditional success in the classroom and beyond.
 In direct support of that mission, we are honoring retired Navy Captain, Phil Bucklew, a 1936 graduate of Xavier University (see below for a brief synopsis of CAPT Bucklew’s lifetime accomplishments).
-We have a goal to raise $5 million dollars over the next three years that will allow the Xavier Student Veterans Center to operate in perpetuity.
+We have a goal to raise $5 million dollars over the next three years that will allow the Xavier Veteran and Military Family Center to operate in perpetuity.
 To donate, please click the link below.
 Thank you!

 Captain Phil H. Bucklew (U.S. Navy, Retired)